PearseT/hello-world/README.md

 # hello-world
 #just another repository

-#this just so i can fugre out how this works.
+#this just so i can figure out how this works.

 print "hello world"